 - it works in PJM, it sends appropriate price signals, it provides a workable real time energy market to allow market participants to settle their positions

-C - ontrast with ERCOT -- ERCOT

-P- and – FTRs that are are not liquid.
+Contrast with ERCOT -- ERCOT is zonal with uplift of congestion charges (which theoretically works if there is not much congestion; however, ERCOT is almost at its “limit”).

+Point out that LMP with identification of locational congestion makes more sense – you can then rationally decide how to allocate the congestion (even if it got uplifted in some way by agreement).

+- Also discuss that auction of FTRs will provide better pricing signals than allocation and should provide the incentive to trade FTRs – FTRs that are perpetually allocated (now annually allocated) PJM are not liquid.
+These allocations also stifle the retail markets by hindering access to the hedge.

-- It needs to be standardized – there are two different forms of LMP in the northeast and yet the systems are not compatible – need standardization to allow market participants to move through the grid seamlesslyalso
+- It needs to be standardized – there are two different forms of LMP in the northeast and yet the systems are not compatible – need standardization to allow market participants to move through the grid seamlessly.
+The rules as to when to “schedule”/provide bids etc. should also be the same.

 - LMP can work in the west – hydro power introduces a different, but not unworkable, element.
 LMP will work – implementation may have to be modified but this will not affect the benefits received from standardization